rcl-ssl/docs/authorization/access-control-app.md

 - In the 'Role assignments' tab, you will see the new role assignment you just added

 ![install](../images/authorization_access_control/add_role3.PNG)

+**You must repeat these steps for each Azure Subscription that a user may wish to access.**

 ## Access Policies for Key Vault